arogachev/arogachev.com/_posts/2017-01-25-testing-jquery-ajax-script-jsonp-using-sinon.md

 And it finally dawned on me that we can just make these requests non-cross-domain and act as regular XHRs!
 We are in testing environment anyway.

-Even is's possible by adding `window.location.protocol` to url, it can cause additional troubles in handling of absolute URLs and is not clean and flexible.
+Even is's possible by adding `window.location.protocol` if front of the url, it can cause additional troubles in handling of absolute URLs and is not clean and flexible.

 Thanks to [$.ajaxPrefilter], we have access to requests's options and can modify them as we need: